Mohammed-Soliman/Text-Search-Engine/README.md

 ---

 ## 📚 References

-- Manning et al., Introduction to Information Retrieval
+- Manning et al., *Introduction to Information Retrieval*
-- Jurafsky & Martin, Speech and Language Processing
+- Jurafsky and Martin, *Speech and Language Processing*
 - Scikit-learn Documentation
-- HuggingFace Transformers Documentation
+- Hugging Face Transformers Documentation

 ---

 ## 👨‍💻 Authors

 - Mohammed Soliman
 - Ziad Shaker

 ---

 ## 📌 Key Takeaway

-This project demonstrates how a modern search engine combines classical information retrieval techniques with semantic understanding to deliver accurate and meaningful search results, highlighting the full pipeline from raw text processing to intelligent ranking and evaluation.
+This project demonstrates how a modern search engine combines classical information retrieval techniques with semantic understanding and conversational interaction to deliver accurate, meaningful, and user-friendly search experiences, covering the full pipeline from raw text processing to intelligent ranking, evaluation, and chatbot-assisted exploration.